streamshub/console-datagen/README.md

 # console-datagen

+Produces and consumes random message data to/from Apache Kafka topics.

+---

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .